AbhiramE/Score-Predictor/ReadMe.md

     The evaluation folder contains evaluation.py which contains the final prediction on the test data.Edit the link to the pickle to evaluate different models.
 Then execute the file to obtain the ML RMSE and DL RMSE.
 The evaluation files for the each innings is contained in the respective folders.

 ### Running a file:
-* Item 1 All files in Learning are runnable provided the the datasets are obtained.
+* All files in Learning are runnable provided the the datasets are obtained.
-* Item 2 All files in Evaluation are runnable provided respective pickles are available for the files.
+* All files in Evaluation are runnable provided respective pickles are available for the files.
-* Item 3 The scaper files can be run my calling the functions for respective features.
+* The scaper files can be run my calling the functions for respective features.